 - Tackling Child Exploitation: Resources Pack (Local Government Association);

 - Tackling Violence Against Women and Girls Strategy (GOV.UK).

 AMENDMENTIn June 2022, local information for Wakefield was updated.

 This chapter contains information about child exploitation (CE) including how to recognise indicators that a child or young person is being exploited, the roles and responsibilities of relevant agencies and the procedures practitioners should follow to ensure the safety and well-being of children and young people where there are concerns that they have been, or are at risk of, being exploited.

 Each local authority in West Yorkshire has signed up to these procedures.
 However variations do exist in relation to specific local arrangements and systems for managing child exploitation.
 For this reason, practitioners should refer to the relevant supplementary documents which can be found via the links below:

 - Bradford - Child Exploitation Information for Professionals;

 - Kirklees - Child Exploitation Risk Assessment;

 - Leeds - Child Exploitation and Children Missing from Home or Care;

-The world of Safeguarding is ever changing; it is becoming increasingly complex and child exploitation should not be seen in isolation as it often overlaps with peer on peer violence and abuse, modern day slavery, harmful sexual behaviour, gang and group activity, anti-social and offending behaviour and going missing from home or care.
+The world of Safeguarding is ever changing; it is becoming increasingly complex and child exploitation should not be seen in isolation as it often overlaps with child-on-child abuse, modern day slavery, harmful sexual behaviour, gang and group activity, anti-social and offending behaviour and going missing from home or care.
 Together these create a set of harmful circumstances and experiences for children and young people.